An Introduction to Laughter Yoga, 2011 onwards

 Above: 'An Introduction to Laughter Yoga' in the Olympic Cauldron gallery and Neolithic London gallery as part of The Festival of Radical Play, The Museum opf London 2017.

-Above: 'An Introduction to Laughter Yoga' at Downright Excellent, a speech and language charity for children with Down Syndrome.
+Below: 'An Introduction to Laughter Yoga' at Downright Excellent, a speech and language therapy charity for children with Down Syndrome.

-The sessions were held once in each location, on the hour every hour for four hours, moving in a northerly direction from the Town square to the Town Hall.
+The sessions were held once in each location, on the hour every hour over four hours, moving North from the Town square to the Town Hall.

 All photos of Art Night by Tom Carter.

-Classes can last 15-30 mins.
+Classes can last around 30 mins.
+Easily adaptable to any location.
 Suitable for all group sizes, ages and abilities.

 Book yours today!